Some types of sensors have additional properties described below.

-This option is relevant for the digital sensor of the Private mode type.
+This option is available for the digital sensor of the Private mode type.
 Its activation allows hiding the information about the unit location in the monitoring panel, on the map, in reports, tracks, etc. in case a private mode trip is detected.
 This is applied only to the messages which are received from the unit after you activate the option.
 Next to the caption of such a unit, on the map and in the monitoring panel, the icon is displayed and the last known location is shown instead of the current one.

 When using this option, it is recommended to enable the display of the unit caption on the map.